 12.02.2026 19:51

 The General Directorate of Meteorology announced that a storm and heavy rainfall are expected in various regions of Turkey starting from the evening hours.
-Citizens were advised to be cautious against negative impacts such as disruptions in transportation, roof blow-offs, tree falls, poisoning from stoves and natural gas, blizzards in high areas with snow cover, floods and water inundation due to melting snow, strong winds, and landslides.
+Citizens are advised to be cautious against negative impacts such as transportation disruptions due to the storm and heavy rainfall, roof blow-offs, tree falls, poisoning from stoves and natural gas, blizzards in high areas with snow cover, flooding and water inundation due to melting snow, strong winds, and landslides.

 The General Directorate of Meteorology has issued a storm and heavy rainfall warning for various regions of Turkey.